davidlee06/WeatherWear/README.md

 **TODO:**

--   Style the homepage
+-   Style the homepage city page and locker page
--   Add sign in with google button to the homepage
+- add links to all products

+- add "add to locker buttton" if user is signed in and on the city page